asdword/categorize-geojson/README.md

 # Categorize Geojson

-A simple program to separate the information (geojson) of each province in a separate file
+A simple program to separate the information (geojson) of each province in a separate file.[outputs](https://github.com/asdword/categorize-geojson/tree/main/output)

 ## GeoJson References